 Cryo-EMontpellier Day

-The cryo-electron microscopy is a key methodology in structural biology and cell biology.
-On September 11, 2024, the Biology-Health research cluster at the University of Montpellier devoted a day to the subject.
-The aim was to provide an overview of recent applications of cryo-EM and to bring together local researchers interested in these techniques.
+Cryo-electron microscopy Cryo-electron microscopy is a key methodology in structural biology and cell biology.
+The biology and health research center at the University of Montpellier devoted a day to this topic on September 11, 2024.
+The aim was to provide an overview of recent applications of cryo-EM and bring together local researchers interested in these techniques.

-The event, part of the cluster's quantitative biology division, brought together 160 participants to discuss cryo-electron microscopy (cryoEM).
-This technique makes it possible to observe, at near-atomic resolution, complex and varied biological objects ranging from proteins and cells to tissues.
+The event, which falls under the center's quantitative biology focus area, brought together 160 participants to discuss cryo-electron microscopy (cryoEM).
+This technique allows complex and varied biological objects, ranging from proteins and cells to tissues, to be observed at near-atomic resolution.

-Sixteen oral presentations were given, including one by Richard Henderson, winner of the 2017 Nobel Prize for Chemistry, a researcher at the Medical Research Council- laboratory of molecular biology (MRC-LMB) at the University of Cambridge.
-His talk addressed the development of electron microscopy under cryogenic conditions, and presented recent advances in the field, as well as future developments and prospects.
+Sixteen oral presentations were given, including one by Richard Henderson, winner of the 2017 Nobel Prize in Chemistry and researcher at the Medical Research Council Laboratory of Molecular Biology (MRC-LMB) at the University of Cambridge.
+His lecture provided an opportunity to discuss the development of cryogenic electron microscopy and to present recent advances in this field, as well as future developments and prospects.

-The second keynote lecture of the day was given by Andrew Kruse, a specialist in G protein-coupled receptors at Harvard medical school in Boston.
-The Montpellier, Toulouse and Grenoble platforms also presented their work.
-A poster session was also presented.
+The second keynote speech of the day was given by Andrew Kruse, a specialist in G protein-coupled receptors at Harvard Medical School in Boston.
+The Montpellier, Toulouse, and Grenoble platforms also presented their work.
+A series of posters was also on display.